 Whether you have a parrot, lovebird, cockatoo or cockatiel our hospital is the perfect place to ensure their health is in top shape.
-Our veterinarians are avian certified and have years of experience treating birds.
+Our veterinarians have years of experience treating birds.
 We are experts at providing care for birds from preventing and diagnosing illnesses to providing treatment.

 Do birds need wellness exams?